MicrosoftDocs/architecture-center/docs/reference-architectures/iot/iot-architecture-overview.md

 ## Learn about Azure IoT

 You can learn about Azure IoT concepts in detail with this Learning Path and an Azure sandbox subscription.
-This five-hour learning path has eight training modules.
+The five-hour learning path has eight training modules.

 > [!div class="nextstepaction"]
 > [Introduction to Azure IoT](/learn/paths/introduction-to-azure-iot)